andizq/sf3dmodels/README.rst

 `RADMC-3D <http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/>`_ or `Polaris <http://www1.astrophysik.uni-kiel.de/~polaris/downloads.html>`_
 to compute the radiative transfer of the modelled region, which is a key step prior comparison to real observations.

+The sf3models grid and radiative transfer modules can also be used as wrappers between hydrodynamical simulations and radiative transfer codes.
+Here we include examples linking hydrodynamical simulations from the AREPO and Phantom codes with Polaris and LIME.

 Documentation